Skip to content

 ros2 launch rosflight_sim multirotor_standalone.launch.py

 • The standalone sim should now be running!
-You should have the following rqt_graph: multirotor_launch_rqt_graph
+RViz should open with the STL of the multirotor, and you should have the following rqt_graph.

 Tip